Zehelein/pg-transactional-outbox/lib/README.md

 tries to create the replication slot with the connection details of the replication user slot and waits for the configured `restartDelay` (default:
 250ms) to restart the listener.

+## Replication listener concurrency strategy

+The outbox and inbox listeners process messages that are stored in their corresponding tables.
+When they process the messages, you can influence the level of concurrency of the listeners.
+The default concurrency controller will use a mutex to guarantee sequential message processing.
+Concurrency strategies are only used for the replication listener.
+The polling listener solves this on the polling query side.

+There are the following pre-build ones but you can also write your own:

+- `createFullConcurrencyController` - this controller allows the parallel processing of messages without guarantees on the processing order.
+- `createMutexConcurrencyController` - this controller guarantees sequential message processing across all messages.
+- `createSemaphoreConcurrencyController` - this controller allows the processing of messages in parallel up to a configurable number.
+- `createDiscriminatingMutexConcurrencyController` - this controller enables
+  sequential message processing based on a specified discriminator.
+This could be the message type or some other (calculated) value.
+The controller still guarantees sequential message processing but only across messages with the same discriminator.
+- `createMultiConcurrencyController` - this is a combined concurrency controller.
+You can define which of the above controllers should be used for different kinds of messages.

+## Polling listener scheduling strategy

+The `PollingListenerSchedulingStrategy` defines the scheduling strategy how often the database should be polled for new messages.

+The default strategy `defaultPollingListenerSchedulingStrategy` polls once per 500ms.

+## Polling listener batch size strategy

+The `PollingListenerBatchSizeStrategy` defines the batch size strategy how many messages should be loaded at once.

+When using the default `defaultPollingListenerBatchSizeStrategy` batch size strategy it returns the configured value from the `nextMessagesBatchSize`.
+The default is 5.
+But the first few times until the batch size is reached it will respond to return only one message.
+This protects against poisonous messages: if 5 messages would be taken during startup all those 5 would be marked as poisonous if one of them fails.

 # Testing